lemurhead/lemurhead.github.io/README.md

 # lemurhead.github.io
-# where lemurheads furture projects will be
+# where lemurheads future projects will be
 # things I like to do
 * eat food
 * sleep